Toloka/docs/en/guide/concepts/efficiency-metrics/interface-quality.md

 - $Q_{i}$ is the interface quality indicator.

-- $CSI$ is the Tolokers&apos; rating, which shows how satisfied they are with the interface.
+- $CSI$ is the Tolokers' rating, which shows how satisfied they are with the interface.

 ## How to estimate